luv2code/myboard-jsclient/whatidid.md

 introduced lodash because I kept finding myself wanting to use map and filter and the like.
 For instance, I mapped the sticky DTOs to sticky ViewModels in the board viewModel.

+changed the sticky layout to use a textarea, and added a changed listener to the Content property

+added code to change the sticky when the user edits it.